Destinations Greece The Cyclades Mykonos

 Mykonos

-The only inland village on Mykonos — 8 km east of Chora, residential, where the real Mykonian life happens when the tourists leave.
-Panagia Tourliani Monastery (17th-century, carved wooden iconostasis, marble bell-tower) is the visit; the village square has two honest tavernas the locals attend.
-A half-day pair with a north-coast beach lunch (Panormos or Fokos).
+The only inland village on Mykonos: 8 km east of Chora, residential, where everyday Mykonian life carries on once the tourists leave.
+Panagia Tourliani Monastery (17th-century, carved wooden iconostasis, marble bell-tower) is the visit; the village square keeps two honest tavernas the locals still use.
+Pair it as a half-day with a north-coast beach lunch (Panormos or Fokos).

 8 km east of ChoraCarved wooden iconostasisPair with north-coast lunch

-The polished south-coast pocket — Psarou has Nammos (the luxury beach-club benchmark, open since 2003), Ornos has Santa Marina's private beach and family-friendly water, both within 10 minutes of each other and 10 minutes from Chora by cab.
-The default south-coast day if you want the photograph and the food and the sand.
-Book sunbeds 1-2 weeks ahead in season.
+The dressed-up south-coast pocket: Psarou has Nammos (the luxury beach-club benchmark, open since 2003), Ornos has Santa Marina's private beach and family-friendly water, both within 10 minutes of each other and 10 from Chora by cab.
+The default south-coast day when you want the photograph and the food and the sand together.
+Book sunbeds 1–2 weeks ahead in season.

 Nammos at PsarouSanta Marina at OrnosBook sunbeds ahead